|version 11.3.x||Download Pending|

 Other Synchronizer Parameters & Manual Operation

 If the database being used to link to PSIsafe has a large number of records, it is best to only update the cabinet folder indexes that have changed since the last time Synchronizer was run.
 The database must support this by providing a date modified field.
 This field is changed to reflect the last time the database record was modified.
 The timer interval field is used to set the number of minutes between synchronizations when Synchronizer is running on “Automatic Sync”.
-The linked Folder Security allows Synchronizer to set the folder security level.
-The database value must match the folder security description defined in PSIsafe to operate properly.

 NOTE: If a synchronized cabinet index structure is changed in any way - the data field map must be redone.